palusc/codebone/README.md

 # 🦴 codebone

-### Real-time codebase knowledge graph for your macOS menu bar.
+### Your codebase has a structure.
+Give your AI access to it!
 **Stop dumping dozens of files into your prompt.
 Let the dog sniff it.** 🐾

 <br>